-Career Services has a limited fund of money to allow some select students to pursue unfunded or under-funded summer opportunities.
+Career Services has funds to allow some select students to pursue unfunded or under-funded summer opportunities.
 Funds could cover travel expenses, living expenses, or other expenses related to the summer experience.
-Due to continuing updates related to travel advisories, we discourage students from making any non-refundable travel plans or incurring any non-refundable costs associated with summer internships (such as housing deposits) at this time.
+Due to continuing updates related to travel advisories, we discourage students from making any non-refundable travel plans or incurring any non-refundable costs associated with summer internships (such as housing deposits).

-During the COVID19 outbreak, Career Services will consider applications for funding related to remote internships or professional projects done via distance.
-While the 2020 funding cycle cannot fund international travel requests due to State Department and CDC travel restrictions currently in place, applications from international students currently residing in their home country who identify opportunities locally are eligible to apply.
+During the COVID19 outbreak, Career Services will consider applications for funding related to remote internships, professional projects done via distance, and international travel.
+Decisions regarding funding will be tied to State Department and CDC travel restrictions.
+Applications from international students currently residing in their home country who identify opportunities locally are also eligible to apply.

 This is a competitive process so please pay close attention to the details and instructions below to give your application the best chance of success.
-Please note that if you qualify as highly aided and are not a first year student, please apply for summer funding directly through Student Financial Services where your award is guaranteed provided that you meet the basic eligibility requirements.
+Please note that if you qualify as highly aided, you must apply for summer funding directly through Student Financial Services where your award is guaranteed provided that you meet the basic eligibility requirements.

 Students applying for Career Services Summer Funding must:

-- Have an offer for a summer opportunity such as an internship, service program, or research opportunity, that is at least 6 weeks in length; you must send the offer letter to Career Services by April 8, 2020 to be considered in our regular deadline process (study abroad programs and summer courses, even those with an internship or volunteer component, are NOT eligible for funding)
+- Have an offer for a summer opportunity such as an internship, service program, or research opportunity, that is at least 6 weeks in length; you must attach the offer letter to Career Services with your application to be considered (study abroad programs and summer courses, even those with an internship or volunteer component, are NOT eligible for funding)

 - Disclose if you have applied for summer funding from another Penn program or office